christophgockel/fake-ci/readme.md

 ```

 The `fake-ci` shell script automatically builds a Docker image it needs in case it's not available yet.

-### Required Tools

-- Docker or Rancher
-- Git
-- yq
-- macOS (not tested on anything else)

 ## Concepts